 In 2008, she moved to New York to explore her practice after giving up a corporate Art Director role in Paris.
-Diallo was mentored by acclaimed photographer and artist Peter Beard, impressed by her creativity and spontaneity before collaborating for the Pirelli calendar photoshoot in Botswana.
+Diallo was mentored by acclaimed photographer and artist Peter Beard, impressed by her creativity and spontaneity, before collaborating for the Pirelli calendar photoshoot in Botswana.
 Inspired by new environments on this trip, she returned to her father’s home city of Saint-Louis in Senegal to start her vision quest.
-Seeking to challenge the norms of our society, Diallo immerses herself in the realm of anthropology, mythology, religion, science, and martial arts to release her mind.
+Seeking to challenge the norms of our society, Diallo immerses herself in the realms of anthropology, mythology, religion, science, and martial arts to release her mind.
 Her work takes her to remote outlying areas, as she insists on spending intimate time with her subjects to represent better their most natural energy.

-Diallo combines artistry with activism, pushing the many possibilities of empowering women, youth, and cultural minorities through visual provocation.
+Diallo combines artistry with activism wherever she can, pushing the many possibilities of empowering women, youth, and cultural minorities through visual provocation.
 Diallo uses analog and digital photography, collage and illustration, 3D printing, and virtual reality technologies as she continues to explore new mediums.
-She is working towards creating new dimensions and a place where consciousness and art serve together as a universal language by connecting artists and sharing ideas and learning.
+She is working towards creating new dimensions and a place where consciousness and art serve as a universal language by connecting artists and sharing ideas and learning.

 “I believe all humans, regardless of racial and geographic differences, share the same collective pool of instincts and images, though these manifest differently due to the molding influence of culture.
 The time has come to go beyond the individual mind and relate our standard universal connection.
 We must collaborate, support, inspire, teach, and learn together.”